 This non-exhaustive list will help you develop a foundation of best practices whenever your team needs to conduct cross-browser tests.

 Using testing grids in programs like Selenium allows you the flexibility to distribute your test cases for execution.
-It also reduces batch processing time and allows you to compare multiple nodes, or tests, using a singular hub as a control group.
+It also reduces batch processing time and allows you to compare multiple nodes (or tests) using a singular hub as a control group.

 Your website will render at various resolutions for different devices and browsers.
 Include resolution testing in your cross-browser test framework to ensure your website renders clearly and quickly at all resolutions, including mobile devices.